Low Ground Retention

 No bean left behind

-We strive for the lowest degree possible of coffee retention in a grinder.
+From the inception of the EG-1, we strive for the lowest degree possible of coffee retention in a grinder.
 The less grounds left in a machine after grinding, the less chance stale coffee has to contaminate a shot and a more accurate and consistent dose becomes possible.
-The EG-1 has been designed from the start as a single dosing grinder with very low grind retention.
-If you put 20g of coffee beans into the machine, you will get almost 20g* of grinds out.
+The EG-1 has been designed from the start as a single dosing grinder with minimal grind retention.
+We have found that with good practice results within +/- 0.1g (roughly one bean) are achievable.